-BEFORE MAKING ANY INVESTMENT IN THE SHARES (AS DEFINED BELOW), YOU SHOULD CONSIDER THE INFORMATION PROVIDED IN THIS CIRCULAR CAREFULLY AND CONSIDER WHETHER YOU UNDERSTAND WHAT IS DESCRIBED IN THIS CIRCULAR.
-YOU SHOULD ALSO CONSIDER WHETHER AN INVESTMENT IN THE SHARES IS SUITABLE FOR YOU, TAKING INTO ACCOUNT YOUR INVESTMENT OBJECTIVES AND RISK APPETITE.
+BEFORE MAKING ANY INVESTMENT IN THE SHARES (AS DEFINED BELOW), YOU SHOULD CONSIDER THE INFORMATION PROVIDED IN THIS CIRCULAR CAREFULLY AND CONSIDER WHETHER YOU UNDERSTAND WHAT IS DESCRIBED IN THIS CIRCULAR, YOU SHOULD ALSO CONSIDER WHETHER AN INVESTMENT IN THE SHARES IS SUITABLE FOR YOU, TAKING INTO ACCOUNT YOUR INVESTMENT OBJECTIVES AND RISK APPETITE.
 IF YOU ARE IN ANY DOUBT AS TO THE ACTION YOU SHOULD TAKE, YOU SHOULD CONSULT YOUR LEGAL, FINANCIAL, TAX OR OTHER PROFESSIONAL ADVISERS IMMEDIATELY.
 YOU ARE RESPONSIBLE FOR YOUR OWN INVESTMENT CHOICES.

 If you have sold or transferred all your ordinary shares (the "Shares") in the capital of Fabchem China Limited ("Fabchem" or the "Company") held through The Central Depository (Pte) Limited (the "CDP"), you need not forward this Circular to the purchaser or transferee as arrangements will be made by CDP for a separate Circular to be sent to the purchaser or transferee.
-If you have sold or transferred all your Shares represented by physical share certificate(s), you should immediately forward this Circular, the enclosed Notice of EGM and the accompanying Proxy Form to the purchaser or the transferee, or to the bank, stockbroker or agent through whom the sale or the transferee.
+If you have sold or transferred all your Shares represented by physical share certificate(s), you should immediately forward this Circular, the enclosed Notice of EGM and the accompanying Proxy Form to the purchaser or the transferee, or to the bank, stockbroker or agent through whom the sale or the transfer was effected for onward transmission to the purchaser or the transferee.